 Ivan and Violet

 When I originally produced the Denton Family Bible, I promised I would later also do my wife’s tree – or as it turns out her trees.
+So, belatedly, here goes!

 When I had first tried to do this, I was frustrated by a startling lack of Irish material.
 Any Irish research proved problematic because during the Irish Civil War and its ensuing independence, there were early troubles, and on 30 June 1922 the Dublin Four Courts and specifically the Irish Public Records Office ‘caught’ fire.

 Swathes of the Irish Chancery Rolls (1304-1922) were lost.
-Despite their rebuilding, their remaining records are thin, and this did not help my search.
+Despite their rebuilding, the remaining records are thin, and this did not help my search.
 We need to go to the local churches in Ireland to get access to prime records.